tckmn/vim-aviate/README.md

    you're finished editing, `:wq` and click the "Done" button to dump the text back into the web browser.

-Note: If you don't have `gnome-terminal`, you also may have to edit the `cmd.sh` file.
+Note: If you don't have / want to use the default `x-terminal-emulator`, you also may have to edit the `cmd.sh` file.
 For example, if you're using OS X, change `cmd.sh` to

     oascript -e 'tell application "Terminal" to do script "vim %s"'